-Ranger Outpost: A general, publicly accessible complex and base of Ranger operations; see Berlin and Tokyo.
+Ranger Outpost: A general, publicly accessible contact point for Rangers; see Berlin, 3:00 and C and Tokyo, 9:00 and C.

 Rampart: Main medical tent at 5:30 and Esplanade.

 Razorback: see Old Razorback.

 Repeater: A radio system that rebroadcasts the transmissions from your radio so that other Rangers on playa can hear you.